hewjzzz/hewjzzz.github.io/blog/source/_posts/about-me.md

 # [About Me](#About-Me)

-I'm a fourth-year Ph.D. student at University of Chicago, advised by Professor [Blase Ur](https://www.blaseur.com/).
+I'm a fifth-year Ph.D. student at University of Chicago, advised by Professor [Blase Ur](https://www.blaseur.com/).
 I received my B.S. in Information Security from Shanghai Jiao Tong University in 2017.

 My main research interest is about security and privacy issues in ubiquitous computing systems.
+I studied contextual access control systems in smart homes in terms of both users' mental models (Usenix Security'18) and sensing techniques (EuroSP'21).
+My recent project is around network traffic analysis for smart home devices.
+Outside smart homes, I am also generally interested in any IoT systems (or CPS).
+It is exciting to think about all the technologies that might have a physical impact in one's daily life and how we can make them more secure.

 ---